ecetsn/CS210_Term_Project/README.md

 ### Sentiment Analysis
 - Data Collection
-  - Collecting conversational data from WhatsApps, ensuring the inclusion of timestamps for each interaction.
+  - Collecting conversational data from WhatsApp, ensuring the inclusion of timestamps for each interaction.
 - Data Cleaning
    - Handle missing values
    - Convert to lowercase